leeluolee/stateman/document/API_v0.1-zh.md

 ```

-##  其它属性
+##  关键属性

 Some living properties.

 <a name="current"></a>
 ### __stateman.current__:

-The target state. the same as option.current
+The target state.

 <a name="previous"></a>
 ### __stateman.previous__:

-The previous state. the same as option.previous
+The previous state.

 <a name="active"></a>
 ### __stateman.active__: